-After Rehman’s murder, Akhtar had hard time to manage her family.
+After Rehman’s murder, Akhtar had a hard time managing her family.
 “All that he left behind was four daughters and one son.
 They were too small to understand the loss,” says Akhtar.

 It was the ‘family’ that gave her more pain than the society.
-Akhtar alleged her brother-in-law, Abdul Aziz Ganie, whom she regarded like a father, began to harass her.
-“He was eyeing his brother’s share of property.
+Akhtar alleged her brother-in-law, Abdul Aziz Ganie, whom she regarded as a father, began to harass her.
+“He was eying his brother’s share of the property.
 He wanted to get rid of us (Akhtar and her kids) and take possession of our inheritance,” says Akhtar.
 “He used all sorts of tactics to throw us away.
 He beat me and my daughters on several occasions.”

 Akhtar resisted but not for long.
 “One day I came back from fields and found my children sitting outside the house weeping.
 My house was locked by Aziz.
 I had nowhere to go,” she says.

 Akhtar tried to reason with Aziz but he did not listen.
 With no other option left Akhtar rented a small room in the nearby Beerwa.
 “I took my children along and started living like a nomad.”

 With no source of income and a large family to feed Akhtar started to beg for a living.
 She started going door to door to collect rice, ragged clothes and alms to keep her family from starvation.